-List of common phrasal verbs with PLAY with meaning and examples in English.
+List of frequently used phrasal verbs with Play in English.

 - Meaning: Take part in a charade, deception, or practical joke

 - Example: James played along with the frat boys.

 - Meaning: Behave in a silly, or childish, or irresponsible way